ksd3/jobber/documentation/sagemaker.md

 ## Hyperparameters
 - Config `params` and CLI `--param` become CLI args to your script.
 Dashes in config keys are normalized to underscores; make your argparse accept both if needed.
+  - For GCP/Vertex, the same pattern applies: `--key value` flags are passed to your entry script.

 ## Distributed/Instance types
 - Instance types/count come from config/CLI.
 Multi-node/gpu require DDP setup in your code.
 Images use empty ENTRYPOINT to allow script mode.